-More rumored iOS 7 details surface, including Notification Center changes and redesigned appsAlex Wagner - Deputy Managing Editor, News Desk
+More rumored iOS 7 details surface, including Notification Center changes and redesigned appsAlex Wagner - Editorial Director of News and Content

 Rumored details of iOS 7 and its "flatter" design have been trickling out in recent months, and today some more information on what Apple executive Jony Ive has been busy with has leaked out.
 9to5Mac claims to have details on some of the changes coming to iOS 7, and according to the report, Ive and Co. have made alterations to nearly every aspect of Apple's mobile OS that focus on black and white UI elements and a flatter overall look.

 The changes start at the lock screen, which while expected function similarly to the way it does today, will reportedly exchange its shiny time bar up top for a simple black look.
 The sources also claim that lock screen notifications could gain more manipulability.

 Speaking of notifications, Apple's Notification Center is allegedly set to gain a new look as well, losing its dark linen background for a simple dark-colored background with white text.
 Apple is also said to be testing new widgets similar to the existing weather and stock feeds.
 Those include "localized news feeds" and a quick access panel with toggles for system settings like Wi-Fi and Bluetooth.

 Moving on to the home screen, we're told to expect home screen app icons that are shaped in a similar way, but without any shine or shadows.
 Many of Apple's own app icons are said to be getting redone, with the Camera and Photos apps becoming "flatter" and the Game Center app icon dropping its green felt.
 Another big home screen change that's reportedly coming is panorama wallpapers that will pan as the user moves between home screens, similar to how Android's home screens work.